dylantneal/of-blood/TOUR_DATES_GUIDE.md

 - `ticketUrl`: Full URL to ticket sales page (optional)
 - `onSale`: `true` if tickets are available, `false` otherwise (optional, defaults to false)
 - `isSoldOut`: `true` if sold out, `false` otherwise (optional, defaults to false)
+- `media`: Optional array of photos and videos for that show.
+Use objects with:
+  - `type`: `"image"` or `"youtube"`
+  - `url`: Path to the image (e.g., `/images/tour/date.jpg`) or a YouTube link/ID
+  - `title` (optional): Short title used as the caption headline
+  - `caption` (optional): Supporting text such as the photographer credit
+  - `thumbnail` (optional): Override image for video previews if you want

+> 💡 For images hosted externally, add the domain to `next.config.mjs` `images.remotePatterns` so Next.js can optimize them, or save the files under `/public/images/tour`.

 ## Where Tour Dates Appear